History of Duke Blue Devils football: Fred Goldsmith era (1994–1998)

 In 1995, the Blue Devils finished 3–8.
-They began their season with a loss to #1 Florida State by a score of 70–26.
+They began their season with a loss to No. 1 Florida State by a score of 70–26.
 After defeating Rutgers and Army, Duke lost its next five before defeating Wake Forest.
 This would be the last conference win until the Blue Devils beat Wake Forest again three seasons later.
-They then lost their last two to #24 Clemson and North Carolina.
+They then lost their last two to No. 24 Clemson and North Carolina.
 Goldsmith's 1996 Duke team went 0–11, the school's first winless record in the modern era and only the second winless season in school history.
 In 1997, the Blue Devils went 2–9.
 The Blue Devils lost to NC State and Northwestern to start the season, then they broke their losing streak, defeating Army and Navy in consecutive weeks for their only wins of the season.
 Duke lost to Maryland, #4 Florida State, Virginia, Wake Forest, Clemson, Georgia Tech and #8 North Carolina to close the season.
 The Blue Devils compiled a 4–7 record in 1998.
 Duke won its first two out of the gate, rolling over Western Carolina and Northwestern.
-Goldsmith's squad lost then lost three in a row, dropping contests to #11 Florida State, #11 Virginia and Georgia Tech.
+Goldsmith's squad lost then lost three in a row, dropping contests to No. 11 Florida State, #11 Virginia and Georgia Tech.
 The Blue Devils broke the ACC losing streak with a win against Wake Forest.
 They managed one more conference win against Clemson and finished the season with losses to Maryland and North Carolina.
 Goldsmith was fired after the 1998 season with a 17–39 overall record as head coach of the Blue Devils.